JaxPlays-Inc/jaxplays.org/content/productions/2010/2019-True-West.md

 featured_image_attr: Players By The Sea
 featured_image_attr_link:
 program:
-Genres:
+genres:
 - Play
 - Drama
 - Family Drama
 - Dark Comedy
-Theatre: Players by the Sea
+theatre: Players by the Sea
-Venue: Grace Darling Studio Theatre
+venue: Grace Darling Studio Theatre
-Website:
+website:
-Tickets:
+tickets:
 show_details:
 - Playwright: Sam Shepard
-Description: Sons of a desert-dwelling alcoholic and suburban wanderer have chosen extremely different lives.
+description: Sons of a desert-dwelling alcoholic and suburban wanderer have chosen extremely different lives.
 Their sibling rivalry violently erupts as they compete for the attention of a Hollywood Producer, each trying to sell him a story for a new motion picture.
 Unsettling and intense, this American Classic tackles identity, family and self-doubt.
 showtimes:
 - 2019-03-15 20:00:00
 - 2019-03-16 20:00:00